-This task ensures a consistent and integrated approach to regional mobility management programs, projects, and strategies outlined in the federally mandated NFRMPO Coordinated Public Transit/Human Services Transportation Plan (Coordinated Plan).
+This Work Task ensures a consistent and integrated approach to regional mobility management programs, projects, and strategies outlined in the federally mandated NFRMPO Coordinated Public Transit/Human Services Transportation Plan (Coordinated Plan).
+This program will work in tandem with and support the One Call/One Click Center project.

-Staff implements the approved Coordinated Plan projects and programs through the Larimer County and Weld County Mobility Committees.
+Staff implements the approved Coordinated Plan's projects and programs through the Larimer County and Weld County Mobility Committees (LCMC and WCMC).
 The NFRMPO will seek opportunities for additional collaboration between the two committees to improve regional mobility.
 Staff developed the Coordinated Public Transit/Human Services Transportation Plan, adopted in December 2017 and amended in January 2020.
-Staff conducts outreach in each county through presentations and individual meetings with the goal of providing information regarding Coordinated Plan programs and transit services in the North Front Range area.
+Staff conducts outreach in each County through presentations and individual meetings with the goal of providing information regarding Coordinated Plan programs and transit services in the North Front Range area.
 This includes the implementation of a One Call/One Click Center in Larimer and Weld counties.

 Staff participates in committees, conferences, studies, and meetings that relate to mobility management or regional and/or state transit issues.
-Examples include the Colorado Mobility and Action Coalition (CMAC), CASTA conferences, Larimer County Senior Transportation Coalition (STC), and others.
+Examples include the Colorado Mobility and Action Coalition (CMAC), CASTA conferences, Mobility and Access Priority Group/Senior Transportation Coalition (STC), and others.